maheshsabnis/blazemarch2021/reactapp/README.md

 3. Complete class components for Category, SubCategory with its node.js service for CRUD oeprations
 4. Write a custom Validator to make sure that the CategoryId, SubCategoryId are not already exist.
 Validate this immediately when end-user come out of the Currespoding Textbox for CategoryId and SubCategoryId.
 (NOte: Make this reusable validator)
 5. Create a component for Register User, Login user

+# Date : 05-May-2021

+1. Create a Products functional component, that will receive data from ProductsService (node+Express Service).
+This component should use the table component that will be provided with the Products data using Context.
+This table should show Products details in each row with its Image in the last column.
+Each Column must have the 'show details' link.
+When this link is clicked the 'Prouduct Detail' component should be displayed with all product details e.g.Manufacture, sellor, product specifications and other images of teh product e.g. Front View, Side View, etc.
+2. This compone t must have a search textbox, that will provide the search feature to search the product based on Product NAme, Manufacturer or other details e.g. if Laptop is to searched then ente6 16GB in seach and the table must show all laptops having 16b GB ram from all manufacturers.